bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 # Registering Bitmark Certificates

-People have traditionally said that assets with titles that have been publicly recorded are more valuable than those without.
+Assets with titles that have been publicly recorded are more valuable than those without.
 They are what grant basic rights, such as the ability to resell, rent, lend, and donate.
 The Bitmark Blockchain offers the opportunity to register titles for your digital assets.
 To do so, you could use the [Bitmark App](##Registering properties using Bitmark App), the [Bitmark SDK](##Registering properties using Bitmark SDK), or the [Bitmark CLI](##Registering properties using Bitmark-CLI).

-The Bitmark blockchain is a public global database that stores property rights to non-fungible objects in a token-like container.
-Because it is a decentralized and politically-neutral system, no single entity has the ability to improperly modify property records or transactions — not even the Bitmark team.

 <br>

->The process of registering Bitmark Certificates for your digital assets bassically contains two steps
+>The process of registering Bitmark Certificates for your digital assets basically contains two steps
 >
->* Registering your asset - results a *Asset Record* stored on the Bitmark blockchain.
+>* Registering your asset - results in a *Asset Record* stored on the Bitmark blockchain.
 >
->* Issuing bitmarks -  results *Issue Records* linking to the corresponding asset record and stored on the Bitmark blockchain.
+>* Issuing bitmarks -  results in *Issue Records* linking to the corresponding asset record and stored on the Bitmark blockchain.
 >
 >

 <br>

 > **NOTE:** Any user interacting with the Bitmark Property System requires a Bitmark Account.
-> Please refer [Bitmark Account](creating-bitmark-account.md){:target="_blank"} section for instructions of creating a new Bitmark Account.
+> Please refer to the [Bitmark Account](creating-bitmark-account.md){:target="_blank"} section for instructions on creating a new Bitmark Account.

 <br>
 <br>

-## Registering Bitmark Certificates using Bitmark App
+## Registering Bitmark Certificates using the Bitmark App

 The Bitmark app registers legal property rights on the public Bitmark blockchain for your digital assets, including personal health and social data, creative works such as art, photography, and music, and other intellectual property.
 These legal rights determine who owns property and what can be done with it, whether you want to keep it, sell it, or donate it.